 Rinse your filters with the garden hose weekly, and deep clean them at every water change with Power Soak.
 Don’t have time to soak your filters?
-Try Eco Spray instant filter cleaner.
+Try ecoTUB Filter Spray instant filter cleaner.
 Simply spray it on, wait 5 minutes, and rinse.

 4. Never operate a diverter valve with the pump running.

 A diverter valve simply “diverts” water from one section of the tub to another at the turn of a handle.
 You’re going to run into trouble when you try turning this handle with 150+ gallons of water per minute flowing through it.
-The best case scenario is a broken handle, worst case scenario is a geyser spewing out of your hot tub!
+The best-case scenario is a broken handle and the worst-case scenario is a geyser spewing out of your hot tub!

 5. Don’t use your spa during extreme weather.